hassaan1220/task-manager---user-authentication/README.md

-# Task Manager + User Authentication
+# Task Manager With Secure User Authentication

 This is a Node.js & MySQL-based Task Manager that allows users to securely register, log in, and manage their personal tasks.
 Each user has their own account, and tasks are linked to their profile using a foreign key relationship in the database.